 i.
 Haram revenues

 In this case, if the percentage of haram revenues is less than 5%, then the stock is Shariah compliant.
-All Shariah standards, without exception, have set 5% as the maximum limit of tolerance for haram revenues.
+Most Shariah standards have set 5% as the maximum limit of tolerance for haram revenues.
 The Shariah justification is that a small amount of impurity will not corrupt the whole.
 Some scholars have stipulated that investors must purify their dividends or gains by giving the same percentage from their profits in charity.

 ii.
 Interest Income

-Similar to the point above on haram income, companies that use excess cash to earn interest income should be reviewed to see if their interest income is less than 5% of total revenues.
+Similar to the point above on haram income, companies that use excess cash to earn interest income should be reviewed to see if their interest income (including any other haram revenue) is less than 5% of total revenues.
 A company’s Income Statement will list their interest income if any.
 This is separately listed from haram revenues for reader convenience.

 Most companies prefer to take on an optimum level of debt because interest payments reduce corporate taxes…

 c.
 Halal Revenues

 Last, but not the least, category is that of companies with only halal revenues and no haram revenues or investments.
 If a company passes the business compliance filter, the most important aspect of Shariah compliance is done.
 It can now be screened for financial ratios to check mainly how much interest-bearing debt it carries.